 - Johns Hopkins University School of Med., Urology, MD, 2005

 - Johns Hopkins University School of Med., General Surgery, MD, 2002

 - National Cancer Institute, Urologic Oncology, MD, 2007

 I specialize in robotic surgery for kidney cancer, prostate cancer, adrenal tumors, testis cancer, penile cancer and bladder cancer.
 I also perform robotic surgery for blockages of the ureter, including robotic pyeloplasty for ureteropelvic junction obstruction and robotic ureteroplasty or ureteral reimplant for ureteral strictures.

-- Director of Robotic Renal Surgery at Henry Ford Hospital
+- Director, Robotic Renal Surgery at Henry Ford Hospital

-- Director of Urologic Oncology at Henry Ford West Bloomfield Hospital
+- Director, Urologic Oncology at Henry Ford West Bloomfield Hospital

 - Program Director, Urology Clinical Research Fellowship